despresc/pandoc-metaparsing/README.md

 "current input", in contrast to the JSON `Object` parsers of aeson.
-However, unlike normal parsers the input is a _value_ and not a _stream_ (since objects with fields don't have a defined forward direction), and so the current input has to be advanced deeper into composite objects manually.
+However, unlike normal parsers the input is a _value_ and not a _stream_ (since objects with fields don't have a defined forward direction), and so the current input has to be advanced deeper into composite objects manually; these parsers do not consume their input.
 The `FromValue` and `FromObject` classes and various predefined parsers and combinators make this process relatively painless.

 ## Example